bitcoin-computer/fungible-token/README.md

 The constructor creates a new Token object that stores ``amount`` tokens and that is owned by a public key ``to``.
 The send function first checks for insufficient funds.
 If the test passes a new object with ``number`` tokens is created and the amount in the current token is reduced by ``number``.
 This guarantees that the total number of tokens remains constant.

+You can find more information in the accompanying Medium Article.

 ## Start the app

 Clone the repo and run